PetroFrolov/vast-video-js/README.md

 See examples/index.html.
 You should change all paths to real values.

 #Supported version of VideoJS
-It works well with v3.
+Support v4 and back compatible with v3.
-v4 hasn't supported yet becase VideoJS has some critical bugs.